 Sweet Korea

-As for sweets, there are some of the most popular Korean desserts there, such as Bingsu, a mixture of crushed ice and fruit with other ingredients.
+When it comes to sweets, there are some of the most popular Korean desserts there, such as Bingsu, a mixture of crushed ice and fruit with other ingredients.
 Or BungeoPpang, fish-shaped cakes with multiple fillings.

 Where: Rua de Clemente Meneres, 51